 In 1999, the Asian Pacific Alumni of UCLA (APA UCLA) established the Excellence in Community Service Scholarship to support and honor current UCLA undergraduate and graduate students for their commitment in addressing significant community issues relating to the Asian Pacific Islander (“API”) community.
 APA UCLA realizes that the successful development of the Asian Pacific Islander community is built on the efforts of those who dedicate themselves to advancing thoughtful solutions to critical needs in the community.
 By acknowledging students for their efforts on behalf of the community, APA UCLA hopes to foster the spirit of service and to nurture emerging leaders of the API Community.

-With the support from generous donors and committed volunteers, more than $14,000 in scholarships are awarded to current UCLA undergraduate and graduate students each year which include the following:
+With the support from generous donors and committed volunteers, five scholarships are awarded to current UCLA undergraduate and graduate students each year which include the following:

 Undergraduate | UCLA College of Letters & Sciences | Class of 2018

 Natalie Ricasa Bagaporo is a 2nd generation Pinay pursuing degrees in Human Biology,